neoelemento/the-purpose/_posts/2016-10-14-hesitation.md

 ##### Delhi (NCR)

-*Danport International Bank Headquarters*
+*Danport International Bank*

 Jay found it really hard to breathe running through the service road, almost getting hit by a Honda sedan while crossing the intersection next to his office building.
 He checked his phone and heaved a sigh of relief realising he still got a couple of minutes to make it on time. *What a great time for the car to break down!
 Unreliable piece of shit.* He cursed as he entered.

 He walked briskly through the path between the staff cabins ignoring their presence and went straight to his.
 Compared to the rest, his cabin was totally different in an expensive way.
-Well, he is the Director of the company.
-Isn't it expected.
-He did always feel a station higher than everyone every time he entered his cabin.
-It was a 20X15 room, fully furnished with wall to wall carpeting, a big size teak table with intricate artworks on both sides with an executive chair to go with it.
+Well, he is the Director.
+Isn't it expected from him.
+He did always feel a station higher than everyone every time he stepped into his cabin.
+It was a 20X15 room, fully furnished with wall to wall carpeting, a big size teak table with intricate artworks on both sides and an executive chair to go with it.
 A couch on the side next to the door, a two tonne air conditioner and a 42 inch television.
 He felt the same this time but the frustration was evident when he realised he forgot to switch the television off the day before.

-“Pakistan defence minister threatens India with nuclear attack,” said the reported, “if the defence and survival is in danger they would use everything to protect themselves is what he said.”
+“Pakistan defence minister threatens India with nuclear attack,” said the reporter, “if the defence and survival is in danger they would use everything to protect themselves is what he said.”

 The shot changes to the video of defence minister in a press conference.
 A visible pissed Jay takes the remote controller and slams hard on the button with his thumb switching the television off.